beeckcenter/softwarecollaborative.org/landscape-report.md

 * [Library Simplified](https://softwarecollaborative.org/cooperatives/library-simplified.html): This collection of middleware, server software, collections management tools, and mobile client applications is used by libraries to deliver e-books and audiobooks to their patrons.
 Created by the New York Public Library with a federal grant, it’s now in use by libraries across the U.S.
 * [LocalGov Drupal Club](https://softwarecollaborative.org/cooperatives/local-gov-drupal.html): Several towns in England teamed up to collaboratively build a collection of open source modifications to Drupal 8 to address needs common among town councils.
 * [Malware Information Sharing Platform](https://softwarecollaborative.org/cooperatives/misp.html): This Luxembourg-based project is an open source platform for collecting and sharing cybersecurity indicators and threats.
 Several EU member states participate.
-* [Minnesota Educational Computing Consortium](https://softwarecollaborative.org/cooperatives/mecc.html): An early cooperative, this was created by Minnesota school districts in the 1960s, which pooled their resources to purchase time on mainframes.
+* [Minnesota Educational Computing Consortium](https://softwarecollaborative.org/cooperatives/mecc.html): An early collaborative, this was created by Minnesota school districts in the 1960s, which pooled their resources to purchase time on mainframes.
 They went on to produce games that were so popular that they were sold nationally, including Oregon Trail, Number Munchers, and Word Munchers.
 * [Multiphysics Object Oriented Simulation Environment](https://softwarecollaborative.org/cooperatives/moose.html): This open source finite-element, multiphysics framework software package was created by the Idaho National Laboratory, but is used and contributed to by other government agencies and by vendors.
 * [NAIC](https://softwarecollaborative.org/cooperatives/naic.html): The National Association of Insurance Commissioners provides a suite of software tools for state insurance regulators in every U.S. state, such as a life insurance policy locator and a series of API endpoints to support regulators’ needs.
 * [NASWA](https://softwarecollaborative.org/cooperatives/naswa.html): Three different shared services are provided to states by the National Association of State Workforce Agencies, including transmitting unemployment insurance claims between agencies and employers, coordinating wage data between states, and preventing unemployment insurance fraud.